Fred Goldsmith (Australian footballer)

 Fred Goldsmith (20 August 1932 – 13 April 2017) was an Australian rules footballer who played with South Melbourne in the Victorian Football League (VFL).

-Goldsmith as a seventeen year old in 1950, once kicked 29 goals in a match for Spotswood against Kingsville in the Footscray District Football League.
+Goldsmith as a seventeen year old in 1950, he kicked 140 goals for Spotswood to head the goalkicking table in the Footscray District Football League, including kicking 29 goals in a match for Spotswood against Kingsville.
 His club was zoned to South Melbourne.

-VFL Career
+VFL career

 A fireman, Goldsmith started his career in 1951 as a half forward flanker, having been recruited by South Melbourne from Spotswood.

 In 1952, he was shifted to fullback; and, in 1955, he became the first ever (and so far, only) specialist fullback to win the Brownlow Medal.

 To the astonishment of all, in 1956, South Melbourne decided to play its 1955 Brownlow Medallist fullback at full-forward.
 He played at full-forward for the remainder of his career.
 In 1957, he was South Melbourne's leading goalkicker with 43 goals.

 Post VFL career

 At 27 years of age, he was appointed as captain-coach of the Albury Football Club, in the Ovens & Murray Football League and coached them from 1960 to 1965 and kicked 270 goals in that time.

 Goldsmith led the O&MFL goalkicking in 1964 with 81 goals for the season.

-In 1966 he played nine games with Port Melbourne Football Club in the Victorian Football Association.
+In 1966 he played seven games with Port Melbourne Football Club in the Victorian Football Association.

 Goldsmith's 1955 Brownlow Medal attained $43,700 at an auction of sporting memorabilia conducted by Christie's on 17 April 2000.

 He was selected as an interchange player in the South Melbourne/Sydney Swans's "Team of the Century"' announced on 8 August 2003.